China says will protect interests from 'reckless' U.S. trade threats

 China has said it will respond in kind to threats by Trump to impose tariffs on up to $150 billion of Chinese goods.

-Trade war fears had also receded after the Trump administration said it had reached a deal to put ZTE Corp back in business after banning China’s second-biggest telecoms equipment maker from buying U.S. technology parts for seven years.
+Trade war fears had also receded after the Trump administration said it had reached a deal to put ZTE Corp (0763.HK)(000063.SZ) back in business after banning China’s second-biggest telecoms equipment maker from buying U.S. technology parts for seven years.

-The easing in tensions had fuelled optimism that agreement was imminent for Chinese antitrust clearance for San Diego-based Qualcomm Inc’s $44 billion purchase of Netherlands-based NXP Semiconductors NV, which has been hanging in the balance amid the trade dispute.
+The easing in tensions had fuelled optimism that agreement was imminent for Chinese antitrust clearance for San Diego-based Qualcomm Inc’s (QCOM.O) $44 billion purchase of Netherlands-based NXP Semiconductors NV (NXPI.O), which has been hanging in the balance amid the trade dispute.

 A team of Qualcomm lawyers that is expecting to meet with Chinese regulators ahead of Ross’s arrival remained in San Diego as of late Tuesday, a source familiar with the matter said.